saitzaw/spark-scala-docker/README.md

 - report generation in pdf and in excel
 - ON DEMANd ad-hoc report supprot
 - Master data management
-- SAP and Salesfoce data as simple [SD, FICO and ]
+- SAP and Salesfoce data as simple [SD, FICO, MW and MM ]
+- SAP in lakehouse sample and lineage

 # Next plan
 - Add MINIO for object storage